titan00001/todoList/README.md

-this is branch of todo list
+this is branch of todo list using html, bootstrap, vanilla javascript

-NO banckend technology is used
+NO backend technology is used

 caching or local storge of js is not used